suds123/index-oracle-to-solr/README.md

 # All things Data

-This repository describes the search for an ideal fast-search=analytics product which can sit between a traditional RDBMS or hadoop filesystem and application, and provide under 100ms query performance, text search capability, analytics, high availability etc.
+This repository describes the search for an ideal fast-search-analytics product which can sit between a traditional RDBMS or hadoop filesystem and application, and provide under 100ms query performance, text search capability, analytics, high availability etc.

 |Product|In-Memory|Persistence|Sec.
 Indexing|Text Search|Scalable|Availability|DR (CDCR)| Lang.|Release|
 |-------|---------|-----------|-------------|-----------|--------|------------|---------|------|-------|